-Fortunately, there are several of online and alternative lenders willing to work with small businesses and restaurants to help them get the cash they need to sustain their organization.
-And beyond just a selection of lenders willing to work with restaurants, there are also a few different options as far as financing choices.
+Fortunately, several online and alternative lenders are willing to work with small businesses and restaurants to help them get the cash they need to sustain their organization.
+And beyond just a selection of lenders willing to work with restaurants, there are also a few different options for financing choices.
 From equipment loans to lines of credit, you need to figure out which solution makes the most sense for your restaurant and then ensure that you are prepared to submit the best application packet that you can, thereby giving you the best chance of approval.
 Below we break down a few of the more popular restaurant loan options.

 Why Get a Loan for Your Restaurant?

-In determining which financing option is right for you, figure out how much you need, how quickly you need it, and what purpose the money will be used for.
+In determining which financing option is right for you, figure out how much you need, how quickly you need it, and what purpose the money will be used.
 Then, it’s about doing your homework, potentially talking to a few different lenders, and finding the ideal financing solution for you.

 3) SBA Loans.
 Many restaurant owners will turn to SBA loans to help them out when cash is needed.
-An SBA loan is partially backed by the U.S. Small Business Administration.
-If a client defaults on the loan, the lender can recover up to generally 80% of its losses because the loan has been guaranteed by the SBA.
+The U.S. Small Business Administration partially backs an SBA loan.
+If a client defaults, the lender can recover up to generally 80% of its losses because the SBA has guaranteed the loan.
 This makes the applicant more attractive, especially if they’ve been rejected for a loan.
 Choosing the SBA route may make the most sense.
-The loan terms and rates are quite attractive with SBA loans; keep in mind, they can take a bit longer to get.
+The loan terms and rates are pretty beautiful with SBA loans; keep in mind, they can take a bit longer to get.
 So if you need cash quickly, this might not be the best option for your restaurant.